-We have just spent an amazing 11 days in Corfu, so sit down with a ‘cuppa’, and enjoy reading about some of our journey as we share it with you.
+We have just spent an amazing eleven (11) days in Corfu Greece, so sit down with a ‘cuppa’, and enjoy reading about some of our trip as we share them with you.

 Our first night saw us driving 35 km from the port (we had arrived by ferry from Albania – you can read about it here) to find somewhere to stay in Paleokastritsa.
 This is a lovely bay, and the town goes for about 2 km prior to this filled with nice restaurants too.
 It is clear across the island from the port if you drew a line coast to coast.

 The place to visit here is the Paleokastritsa Monastery of the Virgin Mary, perched high on a hill and accessible through the end of town.

 Once you get to the car park, wait at the lights, then drive and park up (FREE).
 The walk is steep and no fun in the rain, so we appreciated having wheels.

 So, we head up, park up, walk up, and I dress up.
 Women require their knees, shoulders and preferably their heads covered as a sign of respect.

 I think I was told seven monks live here at this monastery.
 Also if you visit, it is closed from 1:00 p.m. to 3:00 p.m.

 It is completely free, but in order to fund themselves, they sell olive oil products and have a small religious shop, and of course, they receive donations.

 I think they should sell their potted plants, as I know many visitors would by a small pot to take back if they drove here and lived in Europe.
 Or even selling the seeds would be great too as I really loved their garden.